WCRSyyc/drumerduino/README.md

 Arduino sketch to control drum sticks to beat a physical drum.

-This is currently a shell sketch to get a simple structure that will allow adequaqte control of a couple of drum sticks attached to and driven by a couple of electric car door lock mechanisms.
+This is currently a shell sketch to get a simple structure that will allow adequate control of a couple of drum sticks attached to and driven by a couple of electric car door lock mechanisms.
 The motors are driven through an Adafruit motor shield (version 2), using their library.